 One colostomy bag doesn't fit all.
 There are different types to choose from:

 - One-piece system: This fits around your stoma and is attached with a gentle adhesive.
 When you need a fresh bag, you take the whole thing off and replace it with a new one.
-Some of these systems use flushable bags.
+Some of these systems use flushable liners.

 - Two-piece system: A base plate fits tightly around your stoma, and you attach a bag to it.
 You'll change the bag as needed; the base plate usually is changed every 2 to 3 days.

 - Closed bags: These are best used with firm stools.
 You'll change it twice a day.
 Some have special liners inside that can be flushed down the toilet.

 - Drainable bags: These are best if your stools are very liquid.
 You empty them through an opening at the bottom.
 They need to be changed every 2 or 3 days.